shivbhatia10/boids/README.md

 # boids

-A simple boid simulation written in Rust with macroquad.
+A boid simulation written in Rust with [macroquad](https://macroquad.rs/).

 Uses three rules: